Zetaa3x/30days_of_TF/README.md

 > Error: creating EC2 Instance: UnauthorizedOperation: You are not authorized to perform this operation.
 Encoded authorization failure message:
 > status code: 403
 > ```

+Day Two:

+I decided to start working in different branches and then merging with master when I am satisfied with my work.
+I've never been comfortable with branches but since I did some GitLab stuff I think I can understand it enough to work with it.